nwwells/redux-async/README.md

     return {
       isFetching: false,
-      users, // from promise
+      users, // all promise properties resolved
-      adminId // from ...rest
-    };
+      adminId // we always have access to all non promise properties - same as above };
   },
   [GET_USERS_FAILURE](state, action) {
     // assert(action.error === true && action.payload instanceof Error);

+    // when a property gets rejected then the non promise properties go in the meta object
     // assert(action.meta.adminId);

     return {errorMessage: action.payload.message}; // from Error.prototype.message
   },
 });